raver1975/horde/readme.md

 * 2 simulated Roland bass synthesizers (TB-303)
 * 2 simulated Roland drum synthesizers (TR-808 or TR-909)
 * records entire session into WAV file
-* Grab a track from spotify, chop it up.
+* Grab a track from spotify, split into stem files, and then chop it up.
 * Spleeter stem separation
 * Tatum based sampler